noxenum/helvox/README.md

 ## Acknowledgements

-Helvox was built to support data collection and research in Swiss German linguistics.
+Helvox was built to support data collection and research in Swiss German linguistics (e.g., speech-to-text, text-to-speech).
 Special thanks to all contributors and researchers working on dialect preservation and computational linguistics.